|Copyright and Privacy|

 2: an identifying mark, emblem, or device used by a printer or publisher

 The second definition, that of a mark, emblem or device, is pertinent to our usage of the word.
 The colophon we have chosen is an ink and pastel chalk drawing of a bootmaker.
-The sketch, based on a statue in London, England, was drawn by the webmaster.

 Other McCartneys from County Antrim, who we suspect are related but have not yet confirmed, were cordwainers.
 With so many McCartney shoe and boot makers, is there any wonder as to why we selected the cordwainer as our colophon?
 We think it is quite an appropriate choice.